 Fourth, be patient.
 It may take a while.
 Which is no fun, especially when it’s really cold or windy.
 But the Patrol has a big job to do, and you’re one of many who need their help.

-Hopefully, you’ll never have to be evacuated.
-But in case you’re curious about what’s involved, here’s a video about it from Park City Mountain Resort.
+Hopefully, you’ll never need to be evacuated from a lift.
+But if you’re curious about what’s involved, here’s a video that can give you an idea: